grumat/glossy-msp430/Hardware/BlackPill-BMP/README.md

 # Second LED

 Two LEDs are provided to improve usability.
-One LED is already provided on the Blue/Black Pill board and a second was added to the board.
+One Red LED is already provided on the Blue/Black Pill board and a second, green colored, was added to the board.

 Both LEDs share the same pin, like in a regular STLink.
 Either red or green, the color indicates the state of the JTAG bus and toggles during